Miesho13/Miesho13/README.md

 - 👋 Hi, I’m Martin Ryżewski aka Miesho.
 I am a professional software engineer for embedded systems.
 - 👀 I am interested in computer science, electronic engineering, physics and mathematics.
-In non-engineering fields, I am inspired by the history of philosophy and cultural anthropology, and I love the natural sciences.
+In non-engineering fields, I am inspired by the history of philosophy and cultural anthropology, and love the natural sciences.
 - 🌱 I’m currently learning circuit Theory, signal analysis and I'm still develop myself as a programmer.
 - 📫 How to reach me
     Discord: Miesho#4430